Thinking beyond borders

 For extended business travelers, the type of income that is generally taxed is employment income.

 The deadline for filing individual income tax returns and paying any annual tax due depends on the final digit of the taxpayer’s tax registration number following the tax year-end, which is 31 December.
-Since FY 2017, the due date for the filling of Tax Returns is on on Mid June.
+Since FY 2017, the due date for the filling of Tax Returns is in mid-June.

 For many types of income, including any income other than employment income paid to a Foreign Beneficiary, the payer must withhold tax at source and remit taxes withheld to the tax authorities.